 Reporting Requirements:

-in compliance with Section 6 of this Exhibit.
+The Department shall provide the data collection and reporting database, submission due dates, and reporting protocols to the CSB in sufficient time and in compliance with Section 6 of this Exhibit.

 The CSB shall provide financial reporting for the utilization of the HIV/EIS and its supportive services.

+The CSB shall submit the required program and financial data reports in the format established by the Department.

 11.12.
 System Transformation of Excellence and Performance (STEP – VA)